OVC FUNDING ALLOWS PROGRAM EXPANSION

 After completing an online component the learner will attend a related webinar that will augment the information provided online and allow them to ask additional questions from a subject matter expert.
 The webinars will also be taped and stored online for others to review at a later time.

 We are very pleased to announce that a limited number of victim advocates, law enforcement officers, legal representatives and SANE nurses will be offered the opportunity to train together as teams in 2013 and 2014.
-This opportunity for on-site training will provide three teams per each of seven U.S. regions to work together by participating in an Interactive Scenario (IAS).
+This opportunity for on-site training will provide teams across the U.S. to work together by participating in an Interactive Scenario (IAS).
 While SART’s are expected to work together, they rarely have the opportunity to train together.
 This will provide that opportunity.

 Following the format used at National SART Conferences, SART members will learn how law enforcement and advocates deal with the reluctant witness and make tough decisions about what evidence is admissible.
 They will follow the crime from the initial report through medical and crime scene evidence collection to the trial.
 Each IAS will include the following sessions: